Floorp-Projects/Floorp/mobile/android/docs/geckoview/consumer/docs/web-extensions.md

         public void onPortMessage(final @NonNull Object message,
                                   final @NonNull WebExtension.Port port) {
             // This method will be called every time a message is sent from the
-            // WebExtension through this port.
+            // extension through this port.
 For now, let's just log a
             // message.
             Log.d("PortDelegate", "Received message from WebExtension: "
                     + message);